hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ## Drop unnecessary columns

 To drop unnecessary columns, we will use the `Select Columns` widget.
 Drag and drop it to the workflow canvas.
 Connect the `File` widget to the `Select Columns` widget.
 Double click on the `Select Columns` widget to open the widget settings.
-Select the columns (`PassengerId`, `Ticket`,`Cabin`,`Name`) that we want to keep and click on `Commit`.
+Select the columns (`PassengerId`, `Ticket`,`Cabin`,`Name`) that we want to drop and click on `Commit`.
 The widget will automatically display the data in the widget output.

 ![](images/orange-select-columns.gif)